“I’m starting to remember who I was before you convinced me I was worthless.”

 A Primary Aggressor is an adult or adolescent who gains power and control in a relationship by limiting the partner’s options on an ongoing basis through vigilance, coercion, non-cooperation and punishment and maintains the limitation with the denial of abuse. ¹

 At the start of a relationship, the primary aggressor is more careful in his tactics to woo you – till commitments are made.
-We have listed 16 behaviours below that you should watch out for – they are all bold signs of abusive and controlling behaviour.
+Below are 16 behaviours you should watch out for – all bold signs of abusive and controlling behaviour.

 He is highly involved and intense.